Ryerson Holding Corporation An - GuruFocus.com

 PR Newswire

 CHICAGO, Feb.
-24, 2023 /PRNewswire/ -- Ryerson Holding Corporation (NYSE: RYI) (the "Company" or "Ryerson") announced today the pricing of the previously announced secondary public offering of 2,486,580 shares of the Company's common stock (the "Offering") pursuant to a shelf registration statement filed with the Securities and Exchange Commission (the "SEC") by its principal shareholder, an affiliate of Platinum Equity LLC (the "Selling Stockholder").
-The Selling Stockholder will receive all of the net proceeds from the Offering.
-The Company is not offering any shares of its common stock in the Offering and will not receive any of the proceeds from the sale of the shares offered by the Selling Stockholder.
+28, 2023 /PRNewswire/ -- Ryerson Holding Corporation (NYSE: RYI) (the "Company" or "Ryerson") announced today the closing of an underwritten secondary public offering of 2,486,580 shares of its common stock by an affiliate of Platinum Equity LLC (the "Selling Stockholder").
+Ryerson did not offer any shares of its common stock in the offering and did not receive any of the proceeds from the sale of the shares offered by the Selling Stockholder.

-The underwriter may offer the shares of common stock purchased from the Selling Stockholder from time to time for sale in one or more transaction to purchasers, directly or through agents, or through brokers in brokerage transactions, on the New York Stock Exchange, in the over-the-counter market, or through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to the prevailing market prices or at negotiated prices.
-Subject to customary closing conditions, the Offering is expected to settle and close on or about February 28, 2023.
+Concurrently with the completion of the offering, Ryerson repurchased directly from the Selling Stockholder 1,513,420 shares of common stock.
+The price per share paid by the Company equaled the price at which the underwriter purchased the shares from the Selling Stockholder in the offering, net of underwriting discounts and commissions.
+The Company funded the share repurchase with cash on hand.

-The Company's previously announced share repurchase agreement with the Selling Stockholder (the "Share Repurchase Agreement") is also expected to settle and close on or about February 28, 2023.
-Under the Share Repurchase Agreement, the Company will separately repurchase 1,513,420 shares of the Company's common stock directly from the Selling Stockholder (the "Share Repurchase").
-The Company expects to fund the Share Repurchase with cash on hand.
-Although the Share Repurchase is conditioned upon, among other things, the closing of the Offering, the closing of the Offering is not conditioned upon the closing of the Share Repurchase.
+Jim Claussen, Ryerson's Chief Financial Officer, stated "The completed secondary offering and concurrent share repurchase represent an important milestone in the continued evolution of Ryerson, where we have increased our public company share float, increased ownership to non-selling shareholders and put our authorized share buyback program to great use.
+This is a welcome addition to our capital allocation accomplishments over the past year, which now reflect returning to shareholders more than $120 million through dividends and share repurchases, increasing our quarterly dividend by 70 percent to $0.17 per share, and retiring the final $300 million of our outstanding high-yield debt.
+We would like to thank Platinum Equity for its ongoing investment and support throughout our 15-year relationship."

-A shelf registration statement on Form S-3 (including a prospectus) relating to these securities has been filed with and declared effective by the SEC.
-The Offering is being made solely by means of a prospectus supplement and the accompanying prospectus.
+The secondary offering was made pursuant to an effective shelf registration statement on Form S-3 (including a prospectus) which was filed by Ryerson with the Securities and Exchange Commission ("SEC").
 You may obtain these documents for free by visiting EDGAR on the SEC website at www.sec.gov.
-When available, copies of the prospectus supplement and the accompanying prospectus relating to the Offering may also be obtained by contacting: J.P.
+Copies of the prospectus supplement and the accompanying prospectus relating to the Offering may also be obtained by contacting: J.P.
 Morgan, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, New York 11717, by telephone: 1-866-803-9204, or by emailing: [email protected].

 About Ryerson